 Common names for Annual and Half-hardy perennial Arbronia include Sand verbana and Wild lantana.

 It is best to grow Abronia plants on the Pacific coast, as they require a long, cool growing season.

-Sand verbana typically flowers in the months of June and July.
+Sand verbana Plants typically flower in the months of June and July.

-Sand verbana typically grows to a height of 25 cm, and has tubular flowers that can be yellow, white or red, and are very fragrant.
+Sand verbana typically grows to a height of 25 cm, and has tubular flowers that can be yellow, white, or red.
+These are very fragrant.

 Abronia is ideal for use in rockeries, especially if you wish to attract bees to your garden.